phadjido/CubismZ/README.md

 #### Compression performance tests

 The compression performance tests are located in `CubismZ/Tests/Test1`.
-The test scripts require that the simulation HDF5 data `demo.h5`, which is located in the `CubismZ/Tests/Data` directory.
+The test scripts require the simulation HDF5 data `demo.h5`, which is located in `CubismZ/Tests/Data`.

 The complete test chain can be run by executing `CubismZ/Tests/Test1/run_all.sh`.
 The script requires that the [configured compilation](#configured-compilation) has been performed previously.
 The `run_all.sh` script generates a `run_all.txt` file with the output of the compressor test configurations.